-In the last seven years, we have trained over 84,000 nurses, doctors, midwives, community health workers and other medical workers.
+In the last nine years, we have trained over 100,000 health workers, including nurses, doctors, midwives and community health workers.

 No matter their gender, age, education, nationality or social background, this is the most urgent question that any sick person is asking everywhere in the world.

-It may be a patient lying in a comfortable hospital bed in the UK or a person with HIV in an isolated village in Zambia, a pregnant woman in a health center in Cambodia or an adolescent with a depressive episode in a rural area of Bangladesh.
+It may be a patient lying in a comfortable hospital bed in the UK or a person with HIV in an isolated village in Zambia, a pregnant woman in a health center in Myanmar or an adolescent with a depressive episode in a rural area of Somaliland.

 And what happens if the doctors, nurses, midwifes or community health workers who are supposed to take care of these patients do not know the answer?
 And what if there is no health worker at all to answer that question?